Create SCORM-compliant training videos

 Where does SCORM fall short?

-- Thin analytics
+- Shallow analytics

 Ultimately, the decision around whether to use SCORM is really an exercise in change management.
 If you have a robust content library that you plan to keep up to date, and it is all SCORM packages, moving away is a significant undertaking.